MorimaruKida/MorimaruKida.github.io/index.md

 ## New publication
 The second paper from my postdoctoral work is finally out!
 It's open-access.
 "Determinants of Microbial-Derived Dissolved Organic Matter Diversity in Antarctic Lakes" published in [***Environmental Science & Technology***](https://pubs.acs.org/doi/10.1021/acs.est.3c00249).
-We revealed that the molecular diveristy of DOM was driven by environmental dissimilarity rather than the spatial distance, contrarily to distance-decay of similarity usually observed in community ecology.
+We revealed that the molecular diversity of DOM was driven by environmental dissimilarity rather than the spatial distance, contrary to the distance-decay of similarity usually observed in community ecology.
 <img src="/assets/img/images_large_es3c00249_0006.jpg" alt="image">

 ***